Pastel-Industries/PastelClock/README.md

 ## Configuration

-This is an explanation of available config:
+Here's an explanation of available config:

 ```
 tubetime - Time in milliseconds of lamp ignite time (Increase when tube is not glowing, decrease when flickering is visible)